bytecodealliance/wasm-tools/crates/wasm-compose/CONFIG.md

     dependency: f
 ```

-In the above example, the `input` instantiation (i.e. the root instantiation)
+In the above example, the `composition-root` instantiation (i.e. the root instantiation)
 has explicitly specified that the argument named `a` is to be provided instance
 `b`.